KyleRego/KyleRego.github.io/_posts/2022-11-14-how-to-design-programs.markdown

 ; – (cons PositiveNumber List-of-amounts)
 {% endhighlight %}

 The `;` starts a comment and `'()` is the empty list.
-This data structure, the list of amounts, is either an empty list, or one positive number and a list of amounts. `cons` constructs a list where the first argument becomes the list's first element and the second argument, a list, becomes the rest of the list's data.
+This data structure, the list of amounts, is either an empty list, or one positive number and a list of amounts. `cons` constructs a list where the first argument becomes the list's first element and the second argument, a list, becomes the rest of the list's elements.
 These are accessed by the `first` and `rest` functions.
 Here is my solution (the book encourages writing function signatures and unit testing):

 {% highlight racket %}
 ; List-of-amounts -> Number